janrain/Janrain-Sample-Code/eventHandlers.md

 })
 ```

-### onCaptureSaveSuccess fires when a user updates anything in their record, but I want to show a specific message when a user updates their password.
-How can I do that?
+### I want to show a specific message when the user's password is updated.

 ```javascript
 janrain.events.onCaptureSaveSuccess.addHandler(function(response) {